 When you've finished entering this info, click Submit to the Store.
 In most cases, the certification process takes about an hour.
 After that, your add-on will be published to the Store and ready for customers to purchase.

 The add-on must also be implemented in your app's code.
 For more info, see In-app purchases and trials.

 Updating an add-on after publication

-To submit updates, go to the add-on's page in your dashboard and click Update.
-This will create a new submission for the add-on using the info from your previous submission as a starting point.
-Change the info you'd like, and then click Submit to the Store.
+To submit updates, go to the add-on's page in Partner Center and click Update.
+This will create a new submission for the add-on, using the info from your previous submission as a starting point.
+Make the changes you'd like, and then click Submit to the Store.

 If you'd like to remove an add-on you've previously offered, you can do this by creating a new submission and changing the Distribution and visibility option to Hidden in the Store with the Stop acquisition option.
 Be sure to update your app's code as needed to also remove references to the add-on (especially if your previously-published app supports Windows 8.1 earlier; this visibility setting won't apply to those customers).

 If your previously-published app is available to customers on Windows 8.x, you will need to create and publish a new app submission in order to make the add-on updates visible to those customers.
 Similarly, if you add new add-ons to an app targeting Windows 8.x after the app has been published, you'll need to update your app's code to reference those add-ons, then resubmit the app.
 Otherwise, the new add-ons won't be visible to customers on Windows 8.x.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: